kavishkabartlett-rgb/Technical-Portfolio/README.md

 My name is Kavishka Bartlett, and I am an undergraduate student at Duke University pursuing a double major in Electrical/Computer Engineering (ECE) and Computer Science (CS) with a minor in Mathmatics.

-This repository showcases projects that demonstrate my proficiency in C, MIPS Assembly, Java, and Logisim, focusing on low-level programming, hardware design, operating system lgoci, and multi-threaded parallel synchronization.
+This repository showcases projects that demonstrate my proficiency in C, MIPS Assembly, Java, and Logisim, focusing on low-level programming, hardware design, operating system logic, and multi-threaded parallel synchronization.
 Each project includes a detailed README, which include:

 - **Overview:** Brief project description
 - **Detailed Overview/architecture:** System design, implementation details, and structure